Siddharth Anand: Later career: 2014-present

 In 2014, Anand made his foray into the action genre with Bang Bang!, starring Hrithik Roshan and Katrina Kaif in the lead roles.
-A remake of the 2010 American film Knight and Day, it opened to mixed reviews from critics; however, it emerged as a commercial success.
+A remake of the 2010 American film Knight and Day, it opened to mixed reviews from critics; however, it emerged as a box office success.
 It was the year's fourth highest-grossing film and Anand's first film to reach the 100 crore club.

-Bang Bang! was followed by the action-thriller War (2019), which marked his first collaboration with Yash Raj Films since Bachna Ae Haseeno and starred Hrithik Roshan alongside Tiger Shroff and Vaani Kapoor.
+It was followed by the action-thriller War (2019), starring Hrithik Roshan alongside Tiger Shroff and Vaani Kapoor.
 It received positive reviews and emerged as the highest-grossing film of that year.

 In 2023, Anand directed the action thriller Pathaan (2023), which starred Shah Rukh Khan, Deepika Padukone, and John Abraham, and established the YRF Spy Universe.
 The film marked Khan's comeback to films following a four-year hiatus.
-Pathaan emerged as a commercial success, breaking multiple records such as grossing ₹106 crore worldwide on its opening day, and entering the 1000 crore club internationally, emerging as the fourth highest-grossing Hindi film domestically.
+Pathaan emerged as a commercial success, and entering the 1000 crore club worldwide, emerging as the fourth highest-grossing Hindi film domestically of its time.
 In 2024, Anand launched his production company, Marflix Pictures, where he directed and co-produced the aerial action thriller Fighter, which marked his third collaboration with Roshan and Padukone and first with Anil Kapoor.
-Fighter received mixed-to-positive reviews from critics and was the year's fourth highest-grossing film, emerging as a moderate commercial success.
+Fighter received mixed reviews from critics and was a commercial success.
+Nevertheless, it was year's fourth highest-grossing film.
 In the same year, he also co-produced Jewel Thief, directed by Robbie Grewal, which starred Saif Ali Khan and Jaideep Ahlawat.

 His next directorial and production venture is King, which will star Shah Rukh Khan and his daughter, Suhana Khan, in her theatrical debut, and Abhishek Bachchan in the lead roles.